 The Sacred Home to a Curious Flock

-For years, songs and books have immortalized Mission San Juan Capistrano, the home to a rich tradition of Catholic heritage, architectural history and a curious flock of swallows that returns to the mission each spring without fail.
+For years, songs and books have immortalized Mission San Juan Capistrano.
+The Mission is the foundation of Orange County and the home to a rich tradition of Catholic, Native American, Mexican and Spanish heritage, architectural history and a curious flock of swallows that returns to each spring without fail.

 Located just northeast of Dana Point, this historic mission features Spanish colonial architecture that dates back to the late 1700s.
-Inside and out, it tells the story of a very different time in California’s history.
-From its early days as a working mission to its present state as a top attraction, Mission San Juan Capistrano has captivated pilgrims and birds alike for more than 200 years.
+Arts and museum lovers will enjoy viewing several relics and art pieces from this time.
+Inside and out, the mission tells the story of a very different time in California’s history.
+From its early days as a working mission to its present state as a top attraction and Catholic church, Mission San Juan Capistrano has captivated pilgrims and birds alike for more than 200 years.
 Here’s why it’s so special.